 CBD, on the other hand, indirectly activates CB1 and CB2 receptors; it is an antagonist for these receptors.
 This precise mechanism is still the subject of extensive debate and research.

 According to an important study in the British Journal of Pharmacology in 2001, CBD is also an agonist for TRPV1 receptors.
-These receptors are also crucial components in the ECS and their direct activation is likely responsible for CBD’s various medicinal benefits.
+These receptors are also crucial components in the ECS and their direct activation is likely responsible for CBD’s various benefits.

 What is Clinical Endocannabinoid Deficiency?